XX1 Eagle AXS DUB Groupset

 When things get wet we can get weary of electronics, but the Eagle AXS groupset is built with seals designed to keep things working flawlessly, whether you’re booking it across a lofty stream of snow melt, or get caught in torrential downpour at the summit.
 With that said, much like any other components, we don’t recommend hitting it with a jet stream to wash it, as you may be able to damage the seals.

-With the small price difference between SRAM’s XX1 Eagle AXS and X01 Eagle AXS you’re likely wondering what the difference may be.
-While on SRAM’s mechanical groupset line you found a slight difference in performance between the two, and a major weight difference, on the AXS side of things you’ll find that the two derailleurs perform equally.
-The difference you will find is in weight.
-SRAM’s XX1 Eagle AXS group is designed for the gram-counter, the free-speed seeker, and the featherweight enthusiast looking for the lightest groupset that money can buy, fine-tuned for cross-country race machines, while the X01 group is built to be robust, and scales in with some extra weight above its feathery friend.
-Despite running with the addition of batteries, the cables shed with the AXS groupset awards the XX1 group with a lighter weight, scaling in well below SRAM's traditional mechanical Eagle groupsets.
+With the price difference between SRAM’s XX1 Eagle AXS and X01 Eagle AXS you’re likely wondering what the difference may be.
+While on SRAM’s mechanical groupset line you found a slight difference in performance between the two, on the AXS side of things you’ll find that the two derailleurs perform nearly equally.
+The biggest difference you will find is in weight department.
+SRAM’s XX1 AXS groupset is designed for total cross-country domination, and as such it shaves grams wherever possible, allowing you to power up climbs without any extra bulk, while the X01 AXS group is a bit more robust, and as such, scales in a few grams higher.
+Despite the addition of batteries, both the X01 and XX1 AXS groupsets scale in below the traditional mechanical Eagle groupsets.

 - Overload clutch disengages on impact to protect motor